-The Scope of our Archives
+The Scope of Our Archives

 Our archival holdings document the history of Rossland and the adjacent Trail Creek mining district.
-Cominco Ltd. and West Kootenay Power are also included because both were created to serve the Rossland mines.
-The collection includes material relating to the municipality, school, hospital, court house, businesses, family histories, skiing and other sports.
+Cominco Ltd. and the West Kootenay Power are also included because both were created to serve the Rossland mines.
+The collection includes material relating to the municipality, school, hospital, court house, businesses, family histories, skiing, and other sports.

 Inclusive Dates: 1895 to present

 Predominant Dates: 1895 - 1920

 The Rossland Museum Archives has many ways to research your family genealogy:

 - Voters lists from the incorporation of the City

 - Tax assessment rolls from 1897 to 1920